- Our Work

-How can an organization become an implementing partner with USAID?
+How can an organization become an implementing partner with us?

-USAID conducts competition for contracts, grants and cooperative agreements to find the most qualified implementing partners for USAID Ethiopia's development assistance programs at the best value to the U.S. Government.
+We conduct competition for contracts, grants and cooperative agreements to find the most qualified implementing partners for our development assistance programs at the best value to the U.S. Government.
 An implementing partner can be a U.S. or local non-governmental organization (NGO), commercial organization, an individual, or a public international organization.

-The USAID Ethiopia Office of Procurement site is your one-stop place for finding important information to get you started doing business with USAID Ethiopia.
+Our procurement office is your one-stop place for finding important information to get you started doing business with us.
 Contracts are awarded primarily for technical assistance but also for commodities and/or equipment, transportation services, and occasionally, construction.
 Grants and cooperative agreements are awarded for a variety of programs --- some recurring and some for unique non-recurring programs.
-All contracts grants and cooperative agreements issued ultimately support objectives of that part of the U.S. foreign assistance program managed by USAID and implemented for the people of Ethiopia.
+All contracts grants and cooperative agreements issued ultimately support objectives of that part of the U.S. foreign assistance program managed by us and implemented for the people of Ethiopia.

-USAID uses various acquisition and assistance instruments to implement its activities.
-Contracts, grants, cooperative agreements and purchase orders are some of the instruments that are negotiated and signed by USAID Ethiopia.
+We use various acquisition and assistance instruments to implement its activities.
+Contracts, grants, cooperative agreements and purchase orders are some of the instruments that we negotiate and sign.
 These instruments provide a variety of commodities and technical assistance to support the attainment of the agency's objectives.
-Acquisition refers to obtaining goods and services, through various types of contracts, for the use or benefit of the Agency.
-Assistance refers to transferring funds (or other valuables) from USAID to another party for the implementation of programs that will contribute to the public good through the furtherance of the objectives of USAID’s service to the people of Ethiopia.
+Acquisition refers to obtaining goods and services, through various types of contracts, for the use or benefit of the agency.
+Assistance refers to transferring funds (or other valuables) from us to another party for the implementation of programs that will contribute to the public good through the furtherance of the objectives of our service to the people of Ethiopia.

-USAID's relationships with its implementing partners are generally categorized as:
+Our relationships with implementing partners are generally categorized as:

-- Grants - USAID provides funds to a grantee to implement a program without direct involvement from USAID during the program;
+- Grants - we provide funds to a grantee to implement a program without direct involvement from us during the program;

-- Cooperative Agreements - USAID provides funds to a cooperator, but has substantial involvement and contact with implementer during project; or
+- Cooperative Agreements - we provide funds to a cooperator, but has substantial involvement and contact with implementer during project; or

-- Contracts - USAID uses for services or equipment to implement a project or program, and USAID has management responsibility.
+- Contracts - we use for services or equipment to implement a project or program, and we have management responsibility.

-To solicit help for its programs, USAID uses requests for applications (RFAs) and requests for proposals (RFPs).
-USAID publishes information about these public solicitations on the U.S. Government Points of Entry: http://www.fbo.gov/ and http://www.grants.gov/.
+To solicit help for its programs, we use requests for applications (RFAs), Annual Program Statements (APSs), Requests for Quotations (RFQs), and requests for proposals (RFPs).
+We publish information about these public solicitations on the U.S. Government Points of Entry: http://www.fbo.gov/ and http://www.grants.gov/.
 In all cases, a request for applications or a request for proposals will provide an adequate time for a potential implementing partner to respond.

-A RFA or RFP is used when USAID has a specific type of program in mind to meet our development assistance goals.
+A RFA or RFP is used when we have a specific type of program in mind to meet our development assistance goals.
 An RFA results in a grant or cooperative agreement; an RFP results in a contract.
 These requests can be issued any time for any activity or program.

-Where is there more information about USAID branding and marking requirements?
+Where is there more information about our branding and marking requirements?

-How does an organization submit an unsolicited proposal to USAID?
+How does an organization submit an unsolicited proposal to us?

-USAID generally works by developing direct programs with host countries and through competitive procedures for selection of contracts, cooperative agreements, and grants.
+We generally work by developing direct programs with host countries and through competitive procedures for selection of contracts, cooperative agreements, and grants.
 This approach ensures that all activities are concentrated on pre-defined objectives to maximize impact; and that they are consistent, mutually reinforcing, and draw services from the best available sources.

 A valid unsolicited proposal or application must: